defund/pearl/README.md

 # Setup
 Setting up Pearl is incredibly easy.
 First, install dependencies with `pip install -r requirements.txt`.

 Pearl also requires a Gmail account, which is specified by `auth.json`.
-You need to create and keep this file secret, since it contains your credentials. `auth.json` is structured like so:
+You need to create this file and keep it secret, since it contains your credentials. `auth.json` is structured like so:
 ```json
 {
 	"email": "pearl@gmail.com",